 - Infertility due to decreased sperm count or sperm quality

 Diagnosis Of A Varicocele

 Generally, the varicocele is diagnosed by a physical examination of the scrotum and the bulging veins can be easily felt by the doctor.
 If the varicocele is smaller and/or not immediately apparent, the doctor will ask the patient to take a deep breath and bear down while being examined.
 This technique, called the Valsalva maneuver, makes it easier for the doctor to detect the protruding veins.
-If the doctor suspects a varicocele but is unable to detect it upon examination, a scrotal ultrasound may also be used to confirm diagnosis.
+If the doctor suspects a varicocele but is unable to detect it upon examination, a scrotal ultrasound may also be used to confirm the diagnosis.